-A bloody note with instructions on how to cremate a body and a strange man who was seen near a pile of clothes which were found to be bloody after he left were just two examples of other leads that went nowhere.
+A bloody note with instructions on how to cremate a body led nowhere.
+A strange man who was seen near a pile of clothes which were found to be bloody after he left went the same way.

-The trail went cold and the discoveries of the two corpses near Jackass Hill had started to fade into the memory until four months later when another horrific discovery was made.
+The trail went cold.
+The discoveries of the two corpses near Jackass Hill had started to fade into the memory.
+That was until four months later when another horrific discovery was made.

-On a freezing morning on January 26, 1936, a woman walked into the White Front Meat Market and told butcher Charles Page that she had seen two hams wrapped in newspaper and in baskets behind the nearby Hart Manufacturing building.
-Assuming they had been stolen he went to retrieve them but he soon discovered it wasn’t hams that the baskets contained but human body parts.
+On a freezing morning on January 26, 1936, a woman walked into the White Front Meat Market.
+She told butcher Charles Page that she had seen two hams wrapped in newspaper and in baskets behind the nearby Hart Manufacturing building.
+Assuming they had been stolen Page went to retrieve them.
+He soon discovered it wasn’t hams that the baskets contained but human body parts.

-Investigators found the baskets contained the parts of a woman’s lower torso, a right arm, a right hand, and two thighs.
+Investigators found the baskets contained the parts of a woman.
+The lower torso, a right arm, a right hand, and two thighs to be exact.
 Police searched the area but found no traces of the rest of the victims remains.

 Fingerprints taken from the hand found at the scene revealed that the victim was Florence Polillo.
-Flo, as she was more commonly known, was a heavy drinking waitress and prostitute that was well known to the police in the area.
+Flo, as she was more commonly known, was a heavy drinking waitress.
+She also was a part-time prostitute that was well known to the police in the area.

 Straus was of the belief that Polillo had been dead between 2 and 4 days before her few remains were discovered.
-As her landlady would later recall last seeing Flo Polillo at 8:30 pm on the 24th it is pretty much accepted she was murdered later that night when compared to the autopsy findings.
+Her landlady would later recall last seeing Flo Polillo at 8:30 pm on the 24th.
+It is therefore almost certain she was murdered later that night when compared to the autopsy findings.

 Her right shoulder had been removed at the shoulder blade.
-The thighs had been seperated at the hip and the torso severed at the second lumbar vertabrae.
+The thighs had been separated at the hip and the torso severed at the second lumbar vertebrae.
 All were made with clean cuts.
-The patholigists noted the cause of death as criminal violence.
+The pathologists noted the cause of death as criminal violence.

-Due to the circles in which Florence Polillo associated herself there was no shortage of people that police were interesting in speaking to in the days shortly following the discovery of the baskets containing Flo’s body parts.
+Florence Polillo associated herself in some dubious circles.
+This gave police no shortage of people that they were interesting in speaking to.
 None of the leads took them any nearer to an arrest.

 Another Grim Discovery

 On February 7 at around 5 pm John Gaembeline was making his way across the yard of the Bennett Trucking Company on 1419 Orange Avenue.
-It was here that he was met with a grave and grotesque sight, he had discovered the upper torso of Florence Polillo’s body.
+It was here that he was met with a grave and grotesque sight.
+Gaembeline had discovered the upper torso of Florence Polillo’s body.
 After running to get his boss Harry Bennett the pair discovered other body parts around the yard.

 Upon arrival on the scene, detectives were in no doubt as to whom the remains belonged to.
 They recovered all the remaining parts of Flo’s body with just one exception – her head.
 Despite a thorough search of the area the next day the head still couldn’t be found.

-The police were rigorous in there investigation following up on every lead they could find, no matter how small it appeared.
-However, as had been the case with Edward Andrassy, none of the leads followed got police any nearer to discovering the identity of the man who had committed the horrific murder of Florence Polillo.
-At this point, police had yet to link the Cleveland Torso Murders together but that would soon change in the summer of 1936
+The police were rigorous in there investigation.
+They followed up on every lead they could find, no matter how small it appeared.
+None of the leads followed got police any nearer to the identity of the man who had murdered Florence Polillo.
+At this point, police had yet to link the Cleveland Torso Murders.
+That would soon change in the summer of 1936

 The Unidentified Head

-On June 5 youngsters Gomez Ivey, aged 13, and Louis Cheeley, 11, had decided to skip school and instead go fishing.
-Upon the pairs route, they came across a bundle wrapped in a pair of trousers whilst walking through Kingsbury Run at 8:20 am.
+On June 5 youngsters Gomez Ivey, aged 13, and Louis Cheeley, 11, had decided to skip school.
+The boys had instead decided to go fishing.
+Upon their route, they came across a bundle wrapped in a pair of trousers whilst walking through Kingsbury Run at 8:20 am.

-No other body parts were in the bundle but it did contain a white polo shirt, a brown striped shirt, blue shorts, a belt, and a handkerchief, most of the items covered in blood.
-A pair of shoes and socks, with the laces tied together, and a brown cap were also discovered in close proximity to were the head was found.
+No other body parts were in the bundle.
+It did contain a white polo shirt, a brown striped shirt, blue shorts, a belt, and a handkerchief.
+Most of the items covered in blood.
+A pair of shoes and socks, with the laces tied together, and a brown cap were also discovered nearby.

 In order to try and gain an identification, the head was placed on display at the morgue.
 A face mask was made in the event that the man remained unidentified but needed burying.
-Unfortunately, despite over a thousand people seeing the head over the next 24 hours or so, no positive ID was given.
+Despite over a thousand people seeing the head over the next 24 hours, no positive ID was given.

 The Tattooed Remains

-The day after the discovery of the head, some 300 yards away from were it was found by the two young boys, railroad workers discovered the naked body of a heavily tattoed man.
+The day after, 300 yards away from where the head was found another discovery was made.
+Railroad workers discovered the naked body of a heavily tattoed man.

 The coroner Wilson Chamberlain determined the man to be between 20 and 25 years old.
 The victim was 5ft 11 and weighed 165 pounds.

 Chamberlain put the time of death at been around 48 hours before the victim’s head was found.
-Unlike in the case of the first two male victims this one hadn’t been emasculated but the cause of death was the same – death by decapitation.
+Unlike in the case of the first two male victims, this one hadn’t been emasculated.
+The cause of death was the same though – death by decapitation.

 The man had 6 tattoos upon his body.
 They were: